jpadilla/django-rest-framework-oauth/docs/index.md

 ## Overview

 OAuth support extracted as a third party package directly from the official Django REST Framework implementation.
-It's built using the [django-oauth-plus][django-oauth-plus] and [django-oauth2-provider][django-oauth2-provider] packages.
+It's built to use the [django-oauth-plus][django-oauth-plus], [oauth2][oauth2], and [django-oauth2-provider][django-oauth2-provider] packages.

-This package provides two authentication classes: [OAuthAuthentication][oauth-authentication] and [OAuth2Authentication][oauth2-authentication] and a [TokenHasReadWriteScope][token-has-read-write-scope] permission class.
+This package provides two authentication classes, [OAuthAuthentication][oauth-authentication] and [OAuth2Authentication][oauth2-authentication], and a [TokenHasReadWriteScope][token-has-read-write-scope] permission class.

 ## Requirements